Onigiri (Rice Balls)

 Using molds

-Ok, if you are like my daughter and not confident in shaping onigiri freehand, there are molds available to help.
+If you are not confident in shaping onigiri freehand, there are molds available to help.
 When you use a mold, you also need to wet the mold before you put rice in it to avoid the rice sticking to it.
 Onigiri Molds are available from Japanese/Asian grocery stores or online.

 Round shaped

 This shape is probably the easiest to make.
-Wet your hands so that the rice will not stick to your them, and shape it into round balls.
-You can make it like a glove or squash it a bit to make it flat round.
-You see this round shape of Takikomi gohan and Sekihan azuki beans rice into this shape at convenience stores in Japan.
+Wet your hands so that the rice will not stick to them, and shape it into round balls.
+You can make it like a sphere or flatten it a bit like a circle.
+You can see this round circle shape of onigiri for takikomi gohan and sekihan azuki bean rice at convenience stores in Japan.

 Triangle shaped